-It is beyond the human capacity to keep a constant watch over the social media; one really has to be a superhuman to be able to do this.
+It is beyond the human capacity to keep a constant watch over all aspects of social media at all times; one really needs to be a superhuman to be able to do this.
 Super-humans?
 Do they really exist?
 Yes, the AI-guided chatbots can manage the online presence, not just by responding through typecast messages, but by intelligently tailored ones, which are good enough for even setting the seal on.

 Source: 2018 State of Chatbot Report